Asabeneh/30-Days-Of-JavaScript/05_Day/05_day_arrays.md

 #### Removing the end element using pop

-Pop: Removing item in the end.
+pop: Removing item in the end.

 ```js
 const numbers = [1, 2, 3, 4, 5]